alexdodonov/mezon-application/README.md

 ## Intro

-All your applications will be derived from this class or will be using classes wich are siblings of this Application class.
+All your applications will be derived from this class or will be using classes which are siblings of this Application class.

 ## Functionality

-This class provieds:
+This class provides:

 - routing
-- transformation actionActionName methods into static routes /action-name/ wich handles GET and POST methods
+- transformation actionActionName methods into static routes /action-name/ which handles GET and POST methods
 - loading routes from config file (php or json)

 ### Loading routes from config file

 With time your application will grow and number of routes will increase.
-So we have provided convinient way to store all routes in a standalone config file.
+So we have provided convenient way to store all routes in a standalone config file.
 So it is not necessary to initialize all routes in an Application (or any derived class) object's constructor.

 Let's find out how you can use it.